adamemrts/node-time-uuid/README.md

     // Create an Object Id instance from existing Id encoded as base64 string var id = new ObjectId("USBVrAm4l52PoVEfAAAC");

+    // Create an Object Id instance from timestamp var id = new ObjectId(1532957209984);

     // Create an Object Id instance from existing Node buffer var id = new ObjectId(buffer);

-Supported encodings are hex, base64 and base64url
+Supported encodings are hex, base64 and base64url or number for timestamps

 ## get()